comp159-fall17/final-project-prefabulous/README.md

 Enter Flori, where the only weapon you wield is a watering can and the pureness of your heart.
 Guns?
 Swords? *Mini-nukes*?
 You won't need those here. <br>

 Wander around your garden and grow the *most beautiful flowers* of all time.
-Sell them at the market or keep them closeby and enjoy your pristine, visceral surroundings.
+Sell them at the market or keep them close-by and enjoy your pristine, visceral surroundings.

 ## How to Play